JMBerryman/GLoBESfit/README.md

        The version number of GLoBES.
        The hardware and operating system
-       The compiler used, including version number and compilation options A description of the bug behaviour
+       The compiler used, including version number and compilation options A description of the bug behavior
        A short program which reproducibly exercises the bug

 It is also useful if you can report whether the same problem occurs